What to do in the kitchen, bathroom, laundry, garden and yard to protect plumbing and sewers as well as improve local waterways

-- Put diapers, floss, feminine-hygiene products, paper towels, waste from garbage disposals in the trash, not down your drain.
+- Put diapers, floss, feminine hygiene products, paper towels and waste from garbage disposals in the trash, not down your drain.

 - Know the Three P’s of Potty Safety - Pee, Poo and Paper.
 Never flush “flushable” wipes and other household items – these items do not break down and can cause serious problems for plumbing systems.
 This can lead to sewer backups in your home and MSD facilities.

 - Do not flush medications.
 These substances are bad for our environment.
 Dispose of your medications at: